bazelbuild/rules_apple/README.md

 used to bundle applications for Apple platforms.

-These rules handle the linking and bundling of applications and extensions (that is, the formation of an `.app` with an executable and resources, archived in an `.ipa`).
+These rules handle the linking and bundling of applications and extensions (that is, the formation of an `.app` with an executable and resources, and optionally packaging those bundles into distributable archives such as `.ipa` and `.zip` files).
 Compilation is still performed by the existing [`objc_library` rule](https://bazel.build/reference/be/objective-c#objc_library) in Bazel, and by the
 [`swift_library` rule](https://github.com/bazelbuild/rules_swift/blob/main/doc/rules.md#swift_library)